 Day 7: Monday 11 June, King’s Lynn – Oxburgh Hall – King’s Lynn

-- Guided walking tour of King’s Lynn: including the St. George’s Guildhall, Docklands area & Custom House
+- Guided walking tour of King’s Lynn, incl.
+St. George’s Guildhall, Docklands area & Custom House

 - Oxburgh Hall, Garden & Estate